cop4331-group-14/COP4331-Project/README.md

 * Pranav Sharma
 * Luis Zayas Guerrero
 ## Vision Statement
 Many people love the thrill and excitement of horror games.
 Nothing is quite as scary as playing a game at home, alone, at night, in first person, and having a monster jump at you on your screen.
-For anyone who loves having fun and being a little scared, **SCARY MAZE** is the game for you.
+For anyone who loves having fun and being a little scared, **Scary Maze** is the game for you.

 **Scary Maze** is a PC game that keeps the player uneasy and has some frights in store.
 The player is tasked with completing mazes of increasing difficulty and size, with only a limited light source and items.
 While doing this, they must be on the lookout for monsters, which they may need to fight in order to progress.